shapeintheglass/DanielleRandomizer/modinfo.md

 [img]https://imgur.com/mkYVA8c.jpg[/img]

-Issues when using "More guns":
+Issues when using "More guns" or "Prey Souls guns":

 [list]
 [*][b]tl;dr Avoid saving the game in the Neuromod Division at the very beginning of the game.[/b] If you have one of the new randomized guns in your inventory while in the Neuromod Division at the very beginning of the game, quit Prey entirely, then reload, you will be unable to equip any weapons.
 To fix this issue, simply leave the Neuromod Division, then save the game again.
 You may have to re-equip and re-favorite the new weapon.